paulpod/neuromanticsdotnet/source/portfolio/index.md

 2017-19 / NHS Digital, Urgent and Emergency Care
 ===============================
-As **Interaction Designer** I have been working on products for healthcare professionals to access and improve the Directory of Services, a piece of core national infrastructure that allows patients to be referred to the most appropriate service for their condition, location and urgency.
+As **Interaction Designer** I have worked on products for healthcare professionals to access and improve the Directory of Services, a piece of core national infrastructure that allows patients to be referred to the most appropriate service for their condition, location and urgency.

 [![Service Finder partial flow](/portfolioimg/nhs-servicefinder-01.png)](/portfolioimg/nhs-servicefinder-01.png)